lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “only records bibliographic information about surviving books ...
 After a careful study of book advertisements, inventories and bibliographies, it seems to this investigator that, excluding jobbing and newspaper printing, as much as 10 per cent of the printed record from 1701--1800 has not been incorporated into the ESTC.
 In other words, for up to 10 per cent of the editions printed in the eighteenth century, not a single copy is known to survive.”
 (Suarez 40)

-My own sliver of the ESTC was generously provided to me by the British Library in January 2017.
-It contains all items matching the query I specified, “(Words= alldocuments and W-year= 1789-\>1799 and W-Country of publica= enk),” which requests all documents published between 1789 and 1799 (inclusive) with a place of publication encoded as “England.”
-Running this search on the ESTC website at the time returned 52,001 records.
-The tools used to create the file, according to the librarian with whom I corresponded, returned 51,965 records, 36 records having gone missing; however, the file itself contains only 51,860, another 105 mysteriously lost.
-These 141 missing records are currently an unsolved mystery.
-My records come from the British Library’s ESTC database, rather than the STAR file.
-The corpus itself consists of a csv file[^cf32] with fifteen columns of information.
-The columns are: “Type of resource” (“Monograph” or “Serial”); “ESTC citation number”; “Name” (e.g., of an author, editor or illustrator); “Dates associated with name” (generally, the years they lived); “Type of name” (“meeting/conference,” “organization,” or “person”); “Role” (e.g., “author,” “cartographer,” or “bookseller”), “All names”, “Title”, “Variant titles”, “Place of publication”, “Publisher”, “Date of publication” (a single year), “Date of publication (not standardised)” (e.g., a year in roman numerals, or a date which includes a month or day), and “Publication date range” (for serials).
-In other words, it includes the very basic information of author, title, publisher, and year, in a complex structure which belies the apparent simplicity of these “basics.”
-Some of the ESTC records included in this corpus do not necessarily match my selection criteria (England, 1789-99), which is inevitably true of every corpus collected, and which I discuss in more detail in SECTION, Data Cleaning.

 As Suarez notes, the ESTC is a unique resource for pre-19thC works: “Regrettably, although this volume of The Cambridge history of the book in Britain ends in 1830, it is not possible to perform a similarly comprehensive analysis for the first decades of the nineteenth century because we have no equivalent bibliographical control for this period” (Suarez 40).